ChelseaJang/Assignment-1/README.md

 	}
 }
 ```
-This function deletes elements from the back of the vector.
+This function deletes elements from the back of the vector if there are elements to be deleted.